legend-exp/CAGE/controls/README.md

   From there, you can click "Ask a question" and "Native Query" to bring up a SQL interface that can display values from the database.

   A few useful commands are below.
-  Note that asterisks are "wildcards" here, and will return all available columns (timestamp, value_raw, value_cal, memo, etc.)
+Note that asterisks are "wildcards" here, and will return all available columns (timestamp, value_raw, value_cal, memo, etc.) Also, SQL often uses uppercase to denote keywords, but lowercase often works as well.

   ```
   select * from endpoint_id_map;